Charles Patrick Davis, MD, PhD

 What is a norovirus?

-Norovirus infection is the most common cause of gastroenteritis outbreaks.
-Although some people call this the "stomach flu," norovirus is not related to the influenza virus.
+Norovirus infection is the most common cause of gastroenteritis outbreaks in the U.S. Although some people call this the "stomach flu," norovirus is not related to the influenza virus.
 According to statistics from the CDC, there are 21 million cases of norovirus infection annually in the U.S., of which one-quarter are related to food-borne outbreaks.
 Outbreaks occur throughout the year but are more common in the winter months.
 There is no specific treatment for norovirus.
 Fortunately, the disease is self-limited and simple supportive measures are sufficient to care for most people unless they become dehydrated.
+Outbreaks can occur almost anywhere in the world.
+In 2012, a new strain named GII.4 Sydney was identified.
+Since the first outbreak, the virus was quickly detected in New Zealand, France, and the U.S. It has caused about half of the norovirus infections detected in 2012-2013 in the U.S. A new outbreak of norovirus occurred at Yellowstone National Park, causing illness in about 200 visitors and camp employees in June 2013.

 Viewers share their comments